nl253/Notes/Web-Development/android.md

 > -- From <https://developer.android.com/reference/android/content/Intent>

 -   **Content Provider**
-    -   Make data available to other applications, typically from an on-device SQLite database
+    -   Share data between applications, typically from an on-device SQLite database.
+    -   If you don't need to do it you can just use a database directly via `SQLiteDatabase`.

 ### The Manifest File